Der Hersteller von Faseroptischer Temperatursensor, Temperaturüberwachungssystem, Professional OEM/ODM Fabrik, Großhändler, Lieferant.individuell.

 Q3: Ist SF6-Gas für den Menschen gefährlich??

 Reines SF6 ist ungiftig und chemisch inert.
-Aber, it poses an asphyxiation risk in enclosed spaces because it is five times heavier than air and displaces oxygen.
+Jedoch, it poses an asphyxiation risk in enclosed spaces because it is five times heavier than air and displaces oxygen.
 Zusätzlich, SF6 decomposition byproducts formed by electrical arcing — including SO₂ and HF — are highly toxic and corrosive, requiring proper safety precautions during maintenance.

 Q4: What is an SF6 gas density monitor?